mtgjson/mtgjson3/README.md

 This is the code used to generate the JSON for [mtgjson.com](http://mtgjson.com/)

 I didn't plan on open-sourcing this, so there are rough edges.
+See 'Other' section below.

 Setup
 -----

     mkdir cache
     npm install
+    # See 'Other' below

 Usage
 -----